gramener/twitter-stream/README.md

 **Note:** You need to use a different [application](https://dev.twitter.com/apps/) for each connection

+## Followers

+You can track the followers' network of the users in a twitter stream.
+Edit the `config.json` file to have a `followers` entry like this:

+    "followers": {
+        "source": "tweetfile.json",     // Same as save_tweets
+        "target": "followers.json"      // Desired output file
+    }

+Then run:

+    nohup ./run-followers.sh config.json &

 ## Log rotation

 To keep the tweets file to a manageable size, use [logrotate](http://linuxcommand.org/man_pages/logrotate8.html).